hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 ### Failure Scenarios

 The PTFE Reference Architecture is designed to handle different failure scenarios that have different probabilities.
-As the architecture evolves it may provide a higher level of service continuity.
+The ability to provide better service continuity will improve as the architecture evolves.

 #### Region Failure